 I lived the first fifty-five years of my life thinking that when someone said, “Picture a mountain lake,” what they were really asking was for you to recall facts that you knew about mountains and lakes.
 It never occurred to me that people could pull up an image of a lake in the same way I looked at a picture in a magazine.
 There’re plenty of aphantasia realization stories out there, so I won’t bore you with mine.
-What I do want to explore is how living with aphantasia impacts relationships and sex.
+What I do want to explore is how sex and aphantasia are connected and how living with aphantasia impacts relationships and sex.

 A few months back, my wife and I made a long overdue trip back to Australia to visit family and friends.
 One night we had dinner with my closest mate and his partner.
 Later that evening, we sat in the living room drinking and reminiscing, and after one particularly nasty memory was shared, I mentioned that there were times that I was glad I was aphantasic and couldn’t revisit that image.
 I got the usual blank stares that most people give when aphantasia is mentioned, so I went on to explain.